Thyruh/tutorials/compile-through-terminal.md

 So.
-Suppose you have a working directory with your .cpp files: I called it examples/ "<filename>.cpp" is inside the examples directory.
+Suppose you have a working directory with your .cpp files: I called it examples/ /<filename/>.cpp is inside the examples directory.

 ```
 cd examples/